 Despite the fact that IVC filters are meant to decrease the incidence of IVC filter pulmonary embolism, in some instances the IVC filter can increase the risk of deep vein thrombosis.
 In fact, one study found that when an IVC retrievable filter was implanted among patients with no prior incidence of DVT, those patients had a 40 percent increase in incidence of deep vein thrombosis.
 In a study involving trauma patients, about 44 percent developed DVT after being implanted with an IVC filter.

-These IVC filters were never meant to be long-term solutions, rather as soon as a patient’s risk for pulmonary embolism decreased, the filters were supposed to be removed.
-If an IVC filter is left in too long, it can potentially result in complications such as IVC filter hemorrhage, IVC filter pulmonary embolism, IVC filter stroke, and IVC filter severe bleeding.
-IVC filter deaths and other issues, such as heart or chest pain, erosion into the inferior vena cava, perforation of the kidneys, blood vessels, heart or lungs, bleeding or fluid buildup around the heart and broken IVC filter fragment embolisms have also occurred among patients with an IVC filter implant.
+These IVC filters were never meant to be long-term solutions, rather as soon as a patient’s risk for pulmonary embolism decreased, the filters were supposed to be removed, and, in fact, this is the primary reason for IVC filter complications such as IVC filter hemorrhage, IVC filter pulmonary embolism, IVC filter stroke, and IVC filter severe bleeding.
+IVC filter deaths, and other issues, such as heart or chest pain, erosion into the inferior vena cava, perforation of the kidneys, blood vessels, heart or lungs, bleeding or fluid buildup around the heart and broken IVC filter fragment embolisms have occurred among patients with an IVC filter implant.

 The FDA has received over a thousand reports from patients who have suffered adverse health issues associated with an IVC retrievable filter which was not removed.
 In 2010, the FDA issued a warning to consumers which stated IVC filters posed health risks, and should be removed as soon as the patient’s risk for a blood clot had lessened.
 This IVC filter FDA warning was updated in 2014, advising physicians to remove implanted IVC filters between 29-54 days.